nantiamak/nantiamak.github.io/index.md

 </div>

 <div id="summary">
+     <p>I am a postdoc researcher with the <a href="">Database Architectures group at CWI (Centrum Wiskunde & Informatica)</a> working on the area of exploratory data analysis.

-     <p>I successfully defended my PhD at the Department of Informatics of the <a href="https://www.aueb.gr/en">Athens University of Economics and Business</a> on December 2019, supervised by Professor Vasilis Vassalos.
-My research focuses on integrating machine learning functionality with relational databases, which aligns with my interests in declarative machine learning (a paradigm well-known from databases applied on the area of machine learning).
+Prior to that I earned my PhD in Computer Science from the <a href="https://www.aueb.gr/en">Athens University of Economics and Business</a>, supervised by Professor Vasilis Vassalos.
+My PhD thesis focused on integrating machine learning (ML) functionality with relational databases and expressing ML algorithms in declarative programming languages.
 In the context of this effort, I have also worked with the <a href="https://developer.logicblox.com/">LogicBlox</a> team (later acquired by <a href="https://www.infor.com/">Infor</a>) on expressing and optimising machine learning problems using the company's relational platform.</p>

 <p>In the past I did research on the interesting topic of sentiment analysis, which resulted in the development of a related component for a commercialised platform.
 </p>